-$^{^{26}}$ This can be seen in the application of a policy on disabilities and the newly proposed Special Honours Degree.
+25 This can be seen in the application of a policy on disabilities and the newly proposed Special Honours Degree.

-27 See relevant OBUS Quality Assurance documentation.
+26 See relevant OBUS Quality Assurance documentation.
 FSS constantly seeks more effective assessments of teaching and learning outcomes (see for example, FSS Enhancing Student Learning Committee's Draft Peer-review document and the format for tracking the implementation of recommendations arising from Quality Reviews).

-28 See FSS(M)P. 181 Promotion and Evaluation Standards Academic Staff preserves an incontestable reputation of probity and sanctions dishonesty.
-29 Cross cutting curriculum strategies such as communicating across the curriculum are valued and every effort is made to foster the students' sense of enquiry, encourage their intellectual curiosity and promote autonomy, while directing them towards closer involvement with the evaluation of their learning, and that of their peers.
+27 See FSS(M)P. 181 Promotion and Evaluation Standards Academic Staff

+Assessments must be aligned within the context of programmes to ensure that those higher order skills associated with the attributes of the distinctive UWI graduate are tested utilizing a wide range of methods, within a system which preserves an incontestable reputation of probity and sanctions dishonesty.28 Cross cutting curriculum strategies such as communicating across the curriculum are valued and every effort is made to foster the students' sense of enquiry, encourage their intellectual curiosity and promote autonomy, while directing them towards closer involvement with the evaluation of their learning, and that of their peers.